 Physical exercise can help manage the effects of stress by producing endorphins that boost your mood.
 It can be hard to motivate yourself if you're stressed, but even a little bit of activity can make a difference.
 For example, you could aim to walk for 15-20 minutes three times a week.

 Take time to relax and practise self-care, where you do positive things for yourself.
 For instance, you could listen to our podcasts about relaxation to calm your body and mind.
 Striking a balance between responsibility to others and responsibility to yourself is vital in reducing stress levels.

 8. Be mindful

-Mindfulness meditation can be practiced anywhere at any time.
-Research has suggested it can be helpful for managing and reducing the effect of stress and anxiety.
+Mindfulness meditation can be practised anywhere at any time.
+Research has suggested it can help manage and reduce the effect of stress and anxiety.

 9. Get some restful sleep